okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2018-41/index.md

 ### Rate Limit Notifications for One App and Enterprise

-When an org reaches its [rate limit](/docs/api/getting_started/rate-limits), the admin console will display a banner and the admin(s/) will receive an email notification.
+When an org reaches its [rate limit](/docs/api/getting_started/rate-limits), the admin console will display a banner and the admin(s) will receive an email notification.
 These notifications will only appear on One App and Enterprise organizations. <!--OKTA-185719-->

 ### OIDC Clients Can Initiate Logout with Expired Token